 As the name suggests, once they've sunk into your skin, chemical sunscreens use chemicals to absorb UV rays that enter in order to prevent damage at a cellular level.
 Mineral (or physical) lotions sit on top of skin, reflecting away the suns rays.

 Which one you use really comes down to personal preference.
 Chemical formulations tend to have a lighter more elegant texture, which makes them a popular choice for daily use.
-However, if your skin is sensitive, physical SPF may be the best option as chemicals can be irritating.
+However, physical AKA mineral SPF may be the best sunscreen for sensitive skin as chemicals can be irritating.
 If you've ever experienced weepy or stinging eyes after applying sunscreen, try switching to mineral.

 9. Does menopause cause pigmentation?

 As we hit the menopause, our melanin cells can produce pigment too quickly, leading to a rise in so-called ‘age’ or ‘sun’ spots.

 Vitamin C will help fade existing marks, while daily use of strong SPFs will stop new ones from forming.

 10. Is after-sun better than body lotion?

 The answer to this depends on the body lotion in question.
 Essentially both types of product are designed to hydrate the skin, but good after-sun lotions are specifically formulated with cooling, anti-inflammatory ingredients—as well as water-binding ones—to deeply quench parched skin.
 "The biggest benefit from after-sun is its high water content, which cools and hydrates," says Candice Gardner, Education Manager at Dermalogica.

 11. Does sunburn turn into tan?

 Trauma tanners, listen up!
 "A tan that occurs too fast from inadequate protection only causes the skin to burn and shed, leaving you tanless in days," says Abi Cleeve.
 To deepen those tan lines safely, try a sunscreen with a specialist formula that speeds up the process.